Residential and retail tower

 Each apartment in the tower has been provided with luxury interiors, high-end finishes and refined details.
-The kitchens feature custom millwork, marble counters and custom-designed kitchen faucet.
+The kitchens feature custom millwork, marble counters and a custom-designed kitchen faucet.

-The bathrooms also feature marble on the floors, shower walls, frameless glass shower, and radiant floor heating system.
+The bathrooms also feature marble on the floors, shower walls, frameless glass shower, and a radiant floor heating system.

 125 Greenwich Street features a dedicated amenities space, named the 88, on the top three floors.